No interactive Black Mirror: Bandersnatch for Apple TV

 Those that can watch the show on another device will be prompted to make decisions as they watch.
 While it starts off mundane like asking which cereal to eat, the questions soon become disturbing asking you whether to "Bury the body" or "Chop him up".

-We've contacted Apple for a comment to see if a fix is imminent or whether it it something that will be unavailable for some time.
+We've contacted Apple and Netflix for a comment to see if a fix is imminent or whether it it something that will be unavailable for some time, but neither company have given a reason as to why the Interactive Story feature won't work on the Apple TV, given that it should just be a simple app update.

 The move means you'll be able to watch the show over and over again, and theoretically see multiple storylines making some commentators believe this is the future of watching television.